cossacklabs/hermes-core/README.md

 ## Use cases and industries

+TODO:

+Healthcare
+Share FHIR and other medical records safely and distribute granular access to personnel in a secure way.
+Cut HIPAA costs by pushing many security controls to the encryption layer.
+Finance
+Finance
+Store and process customer payment data securely, minimise insider threats and enable secure, accountable cross-organisation data exchange.
+Enterprise
+Enterprise
+Protect commercially sensitive data and enforce access control, integrate with existing PKI and IAM stack, enforce group policies and efficient key/storage management – all the while keeping the data end-to-end encrypted.
+B2C: Customer apps
+B2C: Customer apps
+Instill greater trust in your product by implementing end-to-end encryption of customer data.
+It’s not only E2EE messengers that deserve the right to use user trust as competitive advantage.
+Implement it in your products or infrastructure, hassle-free.

-## Documentation
+## Documentation and papers

 [Project's GitHub Wiki](https://www.github.com/cossacklabs/hermes-core/wiki) contains the ever-evolving official documentation, which contains everything from deployment guidelines to use-cases, including charts and tutorials you might find useful.

 The scientific paper ["Hermes – a framework for cryptographically assured access control and data security"](https://www.cossacklabs.com/files/hermes-theory-paper-rev1.pdf) explains the concept behind Hermes, math model, risk & threats analysis and provides implementation details.

-Amazing tutorials available for Hermes-core with Client side written in [C](https://github.com/cossacklabs/hermes-core/wiki/C-tutorial), [Python](https://github.com/cossacklabs/hermes-core/wiki/Python-tutorial), and [Go](https://github.com/cossacklabs/hermes-core/wiki/Go-tutorial).

 We also advise you to check out the ever-evolving [Implementing Hermes-based Security Systems](https://www.cossacklabs.com/hermes/implementing-hermes-based-systems/) document to find out more about Hermes-core and implementing Hermes-based systems in the real world.

+# Installation

+You can build it manually from source, or install from the available package manager.

+- If you are running Ubuntu, Debian or CentOS, check [Installing from repository](https://github.com/cossacklabs/hermes-core/wiki/Installing-Hermes-core) page.

+- If you want to have the latest version of Hermes-core, you can build it from sources: [Building Hermes core](https://github.com/cossacklabs/hermes-core/wiki/Building-Hermes-core).

-# Languages and tutorials
+# Languages

-Hermes-core is available on C, however, clients are implemented on C, Python and Go:
+Hermes-core is available on C, however, client side applications are implemented on C, Python and Go:

 | Platform | Tutorial | Code example |
 | :----- | :----- | :------ |